brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 A _lesser mace of smiting _is a _+1 adamantine heavy mace_ with a +3 enhancement bonus against constructs.
 When it deals a successful critical hit to a construct, it deals ×4 damage rather than ×2.
 A critical hit dealt to an outsider deals ×3 damage rather than ×2.

 A _mace of smiting_ is a _+3 adamantine heavy mace_ has a +5 enhancement bonus against constructs.
-When it deals a successful critical hit to a construct, it completely destroys the construct (no saving throw.
+When it deals a successful critical hit to a construct, it completely destroys the construct (no saving throw).
 A critical hit dealt to an outsider deals ×4 damage rather than ×2.

 Construction Requirements

 **_Lesser mace of smiting_**  **Price** 9,512 gp; **_Mace of smiting_**  **Price** 39,312 gp

-Craft Magic Arms and Armor, _ [disintegrate](spell_dir/disintegrate#_disintegrate_
+Craft Magic Arms and Armor, _ [disintegrate](spells/disintegrate#_disintegrate)_

 Mace of Terror

 **Price** 38,552 gp; **Aura** strong necromancy; **CL** 13th; **Weight** 8 lbs.

 This weapon usually appears to be a particularly frightening- looking iron or steel mace.
-On command, this _+2 heavy mace_ causes the wielder's clothes and appearance to transform into an illusion of darkest horror, such that living creatures in a 30-foot cone become panicked as if by a _ [fear](spell_dir/fear#_fear)_ spell (Will DC 16 partial.
+On command, this _+2 heavy mace_ causes the wielder's clothes and appearance to transform into an illusion of darkest horror, such that living creatures in a 30-foot cone become panicked as if by a _ [fear](spell_dir/fear#_fear)_ spell (Will DC 16 partial).
 Those who fail this save take a –2 morale penalty on saving throws, and they flee from the wielder.
 The wielder may use this ability up to three times per day.

 Construction Requirements

 **Cost** 19,432 gp

-Craft Magic Arms and Armor, _ [fear](spell_dir/fear#_fear)_
+Craft Magic Arms and Armor, _ [fear](spells/fear#_fear)_

 Masterwork Silver Dagger